 Date of birth: 3 February 1967

-Playing career: Valkeakosken Haka, Dundee United FC, Aberdeen FC, Bolton Wanderers FC, Wolverhampton Wanderers FC, Hibernian FC (twice), RC Strasbourg, St Johnstone FC, St Mirren FC
+Playing career: Valkeakosken Haka, Dundee United FC, Aberdeen FC, Bolton Wanderers FC, Wolverhampton Wanderers FC, Hibernian FC (twice), RC Strasbourg, Saint Johnstone FC, Saint Mirren FC

 Coaching career: Cowdenbeath FC, TPS Turku, Hibernian FC, Kilmarnock FC, Finland

-• The son of Finnish international striker Matti Paatelainen, Mixu began his playing career at Haka in Valkeakoski before starting a long association with Scotland in 1987, joining Dundee United.
+• The son of Finnish international forward Matti Paatelainen, Mixu began his playing career at Haka in Valkeakoski before starting a long association with Scotland in 1987, joining Dundee United.

-• Returned to Scotland and Hibernian in 1998, breaking for a short and injury-plagued spell at Strasbourg in 2001/02.
-His last season of a playing career which included 18 goals in 70 appearances for Finland was at St Mirren in 2004/05, when he also worked as the club's assistant manager.
+• Headed back to Scotland and Hibernian in 1998, breaking for a short and injury-plagued spell at Strasbourg in 2001/02.
+The final campaign of his playing days, which also featured 18 goals in 70 games for Finland, was at St Mirren in 2004/05, when he also worked as the club's assistant manager.

-• Took charge of Cowdenbeath in 2005, winning the club's first league title in 67 years in his only full season.
-Also a success during a single campaign at TPS, in January 2008 he earned his first top-flight post at Hibernian.
-Left Easter Road in May 2009, returning to management at Kilmarnock before being appointed Finland coach in March 2011.
+• Took charge of Cowdenbeath in 2005, securing the side's first divisional title in 67 years in his only full season.
+Also a success during a solitary campaign at TPS, in January 2008 he earned his first top-flight assignment with Hibernian.
+Left Easter Road in May 2009, later returning to management at Kilmarnock before being appointed Finland coach in March 2011.